-“Sounds preferable than hearing another lecture from you.”
-Moira smirked, as they both readied themselves.
+“Sounds preferable than hearing another lecture from you,” Moira smirked, as they both readied themselves.

 “MUSICAL LITTLE MINERVA AND MOIRA, MISERABLE MOUCHES!
 Time to fly, little flies!”

-Rather than wait, Moira took the first action, and fired a standard blade volley at Bellatrix.
+Rather than wait, Moira took the first action and fired a standard blade volley at Bellatrix.
 Minerva backed her up with a trio of non-lethal area of effect jinxes with the intent of hobbling Bellatrix’s ability to respond effectively to Moira’s ceaseless attacks.

 “SO EXCITING!”
 Bellatrix cackled.
 She cast her hand out, and rather than any sort of deadly curse or counterattack, a massive whirlwind of daffodils shot out, like some arcane blizzard of flower petals.

 The flowers billowed around them, but they could still see her form so they continued the attack.
-But at the moment the blows would have struck, Bellatrix dissolved into viscous black smoke, and flickered backwards and then up.
+But at the moment the blows would have struck, Bellatrix dissolved into viscous black smoke, and flickered backward and then up.
 She continued to cackle as the flowers continued to rain down from nowhere.
 And then, the music.

 A familiar tune, from an unknown source, bawdy and uplifting.
 Another distraction?